Volue-Public/energy-smp-docs/docs/mesh-data-transfer/use-cases/import-of-availability-events-using-mdt.md

 Mesh standard XML format.

 The definition of the XML format is found in the [`AMQPmessageTypes.xsd`](./xsd/AMQPmessageTypes.xsd).
 The examples below use the current schema namespace, `http://www.powel.com/SmE/AMQPmessageTypes/v1.2`.
-Older namespaces are still accepted — see [XML schema and namespaces](../general/general.md#xml-schema-and-namespaces).
+Older namespaces are still accepted, see [XML schema and namespaces](../general/general.md#xml-schema-and-namespaces).

 - [Import of availability events using Mesh Data Transfer](#import-of-availability-events-using-mesh-data-transfer)